SharePoint/sp-dev-training-spfx-extensions/Lab.md

     After provisioning the folders required for the project, the generator will install all the dependency packages using NPM.

-1. When NPM completes downloading all dependencies, test the default project provisioned byb the generator.
+1. When NPM completes downloading all dependencies, test the default project provisioned by the generator.

     Extensions must be tested in a modern SharePoint page unlike web parts which can be tested in the local workbench.
 In addition, extensions also require special URL parameters when requesting the page to load the extension from the local development web server.
     1. Obtain the URL of a modern SharePoint page.